 Parfum / Fragrance //

-First of all, fragrance is protected as a trademark secret, so you may never know what all it contains.
+First of all, the fragrance ingredient is protected as a trademark secret, so you may never know what it contains.
 Testing is not regulated either.
 People who are naturally sensitive to fragrances can suffer from headaches, migraines, and allergies/sinus issues.

 From personal experience, once you cleanse your palette of chemical fragrances, it is easier to distinguish real and natural smells from chemical fragrances.